 Learni ng Outcome Relevant modules D7.1 Demonstrate professional communication appropriate for relevant stakeholders.
-All modules D7.2 Evaluate and apply subject-specific knowledge and integrate theory and practice to make informed decisions to deal with complex problems and take actions that reflect care, concern and responsibility for themselves, for others and for the environment, now and in the future.
+All modules D7.2 Evaluate and apply subject-specific knowledge and integrate theory and practice to make informed decisions to deal with complex problems.
 All modules D7.3 Demonstrate proactivity and originality in problem-solving, and the ability to act autonomously in planning and implementing tasks at a professional level.
 All modules D7.4 Demonstrate independent, self-directed learning, as required for continuing professional development.
-All modules D7.5 Critically evaluate data and develop solutions that reflect a BSP7CAC holistic approach to sustainability and the opportunities and constraints this presents.
-CON7CMC constraints this presents.
-CON7SDC PLN7PLD PTY7PRM TEC7BPA TEC7MAB
+All modules D7.5 Critically evaluate data and develop solutions that reflect a CON7SDC holistic approach to sustainability and the opportunities and constraints this presents.
+INV7REV constraints this presents.
+LAW7LFS PLN7PLD PTY7PRM PTY7PRT VAL7AVL